Saturday, 10 August 2013

 There is a lot of literature about annealing and cooling rates, as they are the most critical elements in producing a piece with minimum stresses within it.
-But there is not so much information on initial rates of advance.
+But there is not so much information on initial ramp rates.

-It is possible to break the glass in heating it up by going too fast during the initial temperature rise.
-How fast you can increase the temperature is dependent on how even the heat is within your kiln.
-So any suggestions have to be tested within your own kiln and setup rather than relying exclusively on others' experience.
+It is possible to break the glass by heating it up too fast during the initial temperature rise.
+How fast you can increase the temperature is dependent on how even the heat is within your kiln and the profile of the glass.
+Any suggestions have to be tested within your own kiln and setup rather than relying exclusively on others' experience.
 Some of the considerations relating to the kiln are given in this blog about initial rates of advance.

 So with those precautions, I put forward a suggestion based on my experience and information gleaned from the Bullseye site, education section and from Graham Stone's work.
-These lead me to suggest that the initial rate of advance can be twice the actual or planned first cooling segment.
-This rate of advance applies up to the softening point of the glass.
+These lead me to suggest that the initial rate of advance can safely be the same as the second cooling segment as listed in the Bullseye chart Annealing Thick Slabs (Celsius and Fahrenheit).
+This ramp rate applies up to the softening point of the glass.

-So this theory implies that a piece of glass 6mm thick - that might be annealed at 80ºC per hour during the first cooling segment - can be taken up at rate of 160ºC/hour to the softening point.
+Experiments have shown that an evenly thick piece of glass 6mm thick cooled at 150ºC/270ºF per hour during the second cooling segment - can also be fired up at the same rate.
 And by extension:

-• A 12mm thick piece could be taken up at 110ºC
+• A 12mm thick piece could be taken up at 99ºC/178ºF per hour

-• A 19mm piece could have an initial rate of advance of 50ºC/hr
+• A 19mm piece could have an initial rate of advance of 45ºC/81ºF per hour

-• A 25mm thick piece of glass could be taken up at 30ºC/hour.
+• A 25mm thick piece of glass could be taken up at 27ºC/49ºF per hour.

-These all depend on a number of factors:
+These rates depend on a number of factors:

 • how the glass is supported,